TyroneJensen/BookStoreApp/README.md

 # BookStoreClerkApp

-This is a program to be used by a bookstore clerk.
+BookStore.java is a program to be used by a bookstore clerk.

 The program allows the clerk to:
   - enter new books into the database